SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.52_a09dd79.md

 			</td>
 		</tr>
 		<tr>
+			<td>Asynchronous processing added:
-			<td>-   In the routing configuration in the `manifest.json` descriptor files
+ -   In the routing configuration in the `manifest.json` descriptor files

  -   Loading of the `rootView` in the `manifest.json` descriptor files

  -   Loading of the `rootView` in the `Component.js` files